Health Checking of Istio Services

 Kubernetes liveness and readiness probes describes several ways to configure liveness and readiness probes:

-The command approach works with no changes required, but HTTP requests and TCP probes require Istio to make changes to the pod configuration.
+The command approach works with no changes required, but HTTP requests, TCP probes, and gRPC probes require Istio to make changes to the pod configuration.

 The health check requests to the